First, K.I.L. Strap stands for “Kopfjäger Immobilizing Loop Strap.”

 The web-constructed K.I.L.
 Strap features a stirrup (loop) strap on one end and paracord on the other.
 As one may guess, the stirrup is for the shooter’s foot.

-Next, install your rifle or crossbow with the two-point sling attached to your Reaper Grip, Reaper Rail or other gun rest.
+Next, install your rifle or crossbow with the two-point sling attached to your Reaper Grip, Reaper Rail or other precision rest.
 Attach the K.I.L.
 Strap’s D-ring to the sling just above your sling’s forward adjustment buckle.

 Once you’ve accomplished this, the K.I.L.
 Strap is attached to your setup at two points, the tripod head and the rifle sling.
 Only a third point of contact remains—your foot.